4neesh/DevBlog/src/posts/024_JavaGui.md

 <br>
 <h4>Creating the GUI container</h4>
 <p>
-The <code>JFrame</code> class is used to create the GUI container.
-The class <code>Frame</code> extends JFrame to create an instance.
+The <code>JFrame</code> class is extended by the class <code>Frame</code> to create the GUI container.
 The <code>Frame</code> class has optionally used the Singleton design pattern to ensure we always reference the same container within the application.
 </p>
 <p>
 The Frame class is created with the Singleton design pattern to ensure the application consistently refers to the same GUI instance.